1. Education

 Distinguishing Characteristics:

-Large size; powerful legs and tail
+Large size; serrated teeth; powerful legs and tail

-About Mapusaurus:
+About Mapusaurus